How Many Landing Pages Do I Need On My Website? (Updated 2021)

 “Thanks for being a valued reader of our blog.
 If you’ve liked our articles, you’ll love our free ebook just for you…”

-If you link if from your Facebook Page, you could try out different copy such as:
+If you link it from your Facebook Page, you could try out different copy variations, such as:

 Use the specific landing pages to make a more personal connection, to show that you ‘get’ your market (at least a little bit!).
 As you know, the better you can build that prospect relationship, the more likely you’ll gain brand loyalty and increased sales.